Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

  4. What undesirable consequences could result from the misuse of this method of tool?

-Lack of attention to detail in using this method could result in
+Lack of attention to detail in using this method could result in incorrect classification of organisms, which could lead to further issues in completing genome-wide association study because using it for this purpose requires comparison to organisms that have already been classified.